csswizardry/csswizardry.github.com/max-age.md

 [`Cache-Control`](/2019/03/cache-control-for-civilians/)’s
 [`max-age`](/2023/10/what-is-the-maximum-max-age/)
-directive accepts a duration in seconds—seconds aren’t particularly human-friendly.
+directive accepts a duration in seconds, but seconds aren’t particularly human-friendly.
 This calculator allows you to specify `max-age` in much more palatable terms and end up with a compliant `max-age` format.
 Alternatively, you can paste an existing `max-age` value and get its human-friendly equivalent.